-According to the SEBI circular no. CIR/CFD/ CMD1/27/2019 dated February 8, 2019, the Annual Secretarial Compliance report is not applicable to the company as the company does not fall within the criteria prescribed under Regulation 24A
+According to SEBI circular no. CIR/CFD/ CMD1/27/2019 dated February 8, 2019, the Company has obtained an Annual Secretarial Compliance Report from Ms Jolly Patel, Practising Company Secretary, confirming compliance of SEBI regulations / Circulars / Guidelines issued thereunder and applicable to the Company.
+There are no observations or adverse remarks in the said report.